-The decision of whether to hire a psychologist or a therapist or counselor depends on the individual's specific needs and the nature of their concerns.
-Psychologists, with their advanced training and doctoral degrees, are equipped to handle straightforward as well as complicated mental health conditions.
+Psychologists, with their advanced training and doctoral degrees, are equipped to handle normal, straightforward, every day challenges as well as complicated mental health conditions.
 They also conduct formal psychological evaluations.
 Therapists and counselors, on the other hand, focus on providing practical support and guidance for everyday challenges.
-Psychologists are licensed professionals with a deep understanding of human behavior and emotions.
-They hold a doctoral degree (Ph.D.) and are trained to identify and diagnose mental health conditions.
+Psychologists have a deep understanding of human behavior and emotions.
+They hold a doctoral degree (Ph.D.) and are trained to identify, evaluate and diagnose mental health conditions.
 They treat emotional and psychological issues through advanced psychological therapy modalities.
 Psychologists perform assessments and conduct research to better understand human emotions and behavior.

 Psychologists:

-In essence, the key difference lies in the scope of practice, depth of training and the complexity of issues they can address.
-If you or a family member are dealing with either a straightforward or complex mental health condition or need a formal diagnosis, a psychologist is likely the better choice.
-However, a psychologist can also address the concerns and provide counseling and therapeutic services that therapists or counselors do with greater skill and expertise.
+The key difference lies in the scope of practice, depth of training and the complexity of issues they can address.
+If you or a family member are dealing with an every day challenge or complex mental health condition in need a formal diagnosis, a psychologist is likely the best choice.
+A psychologist can address the concerns and provide counseling and therapeutic services that a counselor or a therapist does with greater skill and expertise.